papaispicolo/CarND-Behavioral-Cloning-P3/README.md

 * README.md : summarizing the results
 * autonomous-driving-track1.mp4 : autonomous driving video clip of track1
 * autonomous-driving-track2.mp4 : autonomous driving video clip of track2
+  (the model drove track 2 quite well, except that it often stuck at a track where it had drastic corner with shadow.)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing